ProFormA/proformaxml/Whitepaper.md

     Providing a value for the natural-lang attribute could be as simple as retrieving a preconfigured value, such as the language the student configured in their user profile of the LMS.

-    In case encoding and natural-lang should happen to contradict each other, encoding is given precedence.

 The relative path to the plaintext file within the ZIP archive is specified in the element content (i.e. the element's text node).

 Ideally, one would choose either the embedded-txt-file or the attached-txt-file element to be used for the text file submitted by the student.
 However, since embedded-txt-file requires the file content to be encoded in UTF-8, or another known encoding so that the file can be re-encoded in UTF-8, it is not possible to use embedded-txt-file for files whose encoding is unknown, in which case one *has* to use the attached-txt-file element, without the encoding attribute, and leave the guesswork about the encoding up to the middleware or grader.